-The Nominal Amount of a Medium Term Loan (together with accrued interest, if any) falls due for repayment on the Maturity Date as specified in the Final Terms.
-Should the Maturity Date fall on a date which is not a Business Day, the Medium Term Loan will however be repaid on the following Business Day.
-The Final Terms for a Medium Term Loan may contain a right or obligation for the Company to repay a Medium Term Loan (together with accrued interest, if any) in whole or in part prior to its stated Maturity Date.
+The Nominal Amount of a Loan (together with accrued interest, if any) falls due for repayment on the Maturity Date as specified in the Final Terms.
+Should the Maturity Date fall on a date which is not a Business Day, the Loan will however be repaid on the following Business Day.